-There are five types of connector used with HDMI.
-Although the main type seen on televisions and other domestic AV equipment is the most widely used, other types exist for other applications as well.
+There are five types of HDMI connector.
+Although the main type seen on televisions and other domestic AV equipment is the most widely used, and probably the most robust, other types exist for other applications as well.

 The most common HDMI connector is the type A connector and along with the Type B, these were launched with the initial standard.
 Other types have been introduced since then to meet specific needs.